 Find out how much to save each month to reach your target by your deadline.
 Visualize your progress toward any goal.

-List all your recurring subscriptions, see monthly and yearly totals, and find savings opportunities.
+List all your recurring subscriptions, see monthly and yearly totals, and get AI-powered spending analysis.

 Add up your assets and liabilities to see your total net worth instantly.
 Understand where you stand financially.